keul/haunts/README.rst

 For every calendar and day found in the sheet, it report a total of hours spent.

 Full day events are taken into account, and the overwork is also supported by configuring both ``OVERTIME_FROM`` (default is: no overwork support) and ``WORKING_HOURS`` (default is: 8).

+If you want to report overtime, you can use the ``--overtime`` flag, and only overtime rows will counted.

 TODO and known issues
 =====================